ericodle/Open-Danio/README.md

 <h3 align="center">Open Danio</h3>

   <p align="center">
-    Our lab's license for the Smart2.0 Zebrafish tracking software suite produced by the company PANLAB had long expired and I got tired of scheduling time with the senior students to use the one cracked version we had running off a USB.
+    My former lab's license for the Smart2.0 Zebrafish tracking software suite produced by the company PANLAB had long expired and I got tired of scheduling time with the senior students to use the one cracked version we had running off a USB.
-    This is my first coding project, and is little more than a collection of Python scripts I wrote during my biology M.Sc. thesis at National Taiwan Normal University.
+    This is my first coding project, and is little more than a collection of Python scripts I wrote during my master's project.
 It's not sophisticated, but the sentimental value is through the roof!
     <br />
     <br />
     <a href="https://github.com/github_username/repo_name">View Demo</a>